SofiaAfendra/react-redux-workshop/README.md

 - persistMiddleware: This is a custom middleware that is used to persist the game state to local storage.
 It is responsible for getting the game state from the redux store and saving it to local storage in every dispatched action.
 - withModelProps: This is a higher order component that is used to provide actions and selectors as props to the wrapped component.
 In other words, It is responsible for providing the game state to the Game and Board components.

-## Why use Redux-Toolkit?

-Redux-Toolkit is a library that provides a set of tools to make working with Redux easier.
-It provides a set of utilities that simplify common Redux use cases, such as store setup, defining reducers, immutable update logic, and even creating entire "slices" of state at once without writing any action creators or action types by hand.
-It is also the recommended way to write Redux code.

 ## File Structure

 The project has the following file structure: